Stoke Park, Buckinghamshire: Movies at Stoke Park

 Stoke Park has been the backdrop to many movies and TV programmes.
+One of the segments of the anthology of ghost stories Dead of Night (1945) features a golf game, with an exterior shot shown of Stoke Park.

 Two James Bond films, Goldfinger (1964) and Tomorrow Never Dies (1997) have been filmed at the club.
 The epic duel between Bond (Sean Connery) and Goldfinger (Gert Frobe) led to Sean Connery's own "lifelong love affair with golf".

 The "mini break" and rowing scenes which includes Hugh Grant falling into the lake when trying to get to Renée Zellweger watched by Colin Firth and Embeth Davidtz from Bridget Jones's Diary (2001) were filmed in the mansion, lakes and The Pennsylvania Suite.

-In 2004, three movies were released featuring Stoke Park: Wimbledon, Bride & Prejudice, and Layer Cake.
-In Wimbledon, Paul Bettany featured on the grass tennis courts.
-Stoke Park featured heavily in Layer Cake, including the dramatic ending with Daniel Craig and Sienna Miller filmed on the mansion steps.
+Stoke Park featured heavily in Layer Cake (2004), including the dramatic ending with Daniel Craig and Sienna Miller filmed on the mansion steps.

 Guy Ritchie's RocknRolla (2008) also featured the grass tennis courts and the 21st Green.

-Other features filmed at Stoke Park include, The Vice, The Professionals, Midsomer Murders, Dead of Night, and many advertisements.